farmOS/farmOS-community-blog/posts/2026/farmOS-4.0/index.md

 If you need to install modules during a CI/CD operation, use `drush en` to install them individually.

-if you need to install _all_ modules, a new Drush command is provided by the `farm_test` module for doing so.
+If you need to install _all_ modules, a new Drush command is provided by the `farm_test` module for doing so.
 To use it, first install `farm_test`, then run the `farm_test:modules` command.
 For example: